josylad/Adigun-Telegram-Bot/README.md

 - Users can Learn about Blockchain.

-- Users can click on a predetermined questions.
+- Users can select predetermined questions.

 - Users can use the Bot with no supervision